-FOR ALL AWARDS: For all individuals and departments nominated for all awards, chairs will receive instructions via campus mail for compiling supporting folders (which are due January 4) in a color coded loose leaf file.
-For undergraduate teaching award nominees, there is a two step process described below (with chairs letters due November 1 and, for the ten semi-finalists, full files due January).
+FOR ALL AWARDS: For all individuals and departments nominated for all awards, chairs will receive instructions via campus mail for compiling supporting folders (which are due January 2) in a color coded loose leaf file.
+For undergraduate teaching award nominees, there is a two step process described below.

 Undergraduate Teaching Award:

 Given the low number of nominees, for 2014 no two page letter is required.
 This award will follow the same deadlines as the other Outstanding Faculty Awards (complete files are due January 2, 2015).

 This rubric is used by the committee to evaluate the chairs' letters.

 Explanation: In 2011 the Outstanding Faculty Awards Committee (OFAC), which selects the awardees, instituted new measures with the intent of making the workload associated with recognizing our colleagues in this way less burdensome.
 In the fall nominations for faculty teaching and service awards are received by the committee.
 The Office of Instructional Development (OID), which administers the work of the committee, then informs chairs of any nominees in their department.
 In the past chairs then either personally created the supporting file or designate a member of their department to do so and turned in the materials to the Writing Center by the established deadline in January.
 Prior to this change in a typical year over 70 faculty members may have received at least one nomination for the undergraduate teaching award category alone.
 Many supporting files were generated (a total of 90 files for all 2010 awards for example).
 As you know, this represents a tremendous amount of work on the part of chairs and departments in generating and gathering the materials for the files.
 The task of reading this mass of material, especially given the very tight time frame for the selection process to occur, was equally an onerous one for the committee.